JOR-Coder24/Music-Artist-Chatbot/README.md

 Exiting the Chatbot-To exit the chatbot, simply type exit in the chat window.

 Limitations:
-- The bot fetches a limited number of albums (5) and tracks (5) per artist.
+- The bot fetches a limited number of top tracks (5) per artist.
 - It works only for the data available on Spotify.